bitwarden/passwordless-client-js/README.md

 ![passwordless by bitwarden](./Screenshot%202023-04-28%20at%2011.50.52%20AM%20(2).png)

 Welcome to Passwordless.dev by Bitwarden.
 Passwordless.dev is a software toolkit that helps developers bring FIDO2 WebAuthn passkeys to their end users.
-Provide passwordless authentication without the need to read W3C spoecification documentation, determine cryptography, or manage stored public keys.
+Provide passwordless authentication without the need to read W3C specification documentation, determine cryptography, or manage stored public keys.
 Passwordless with Bitwarden does this for you.

 ## Get started